introvertapp/introvert/README.md

 - [Emby](https://emby.media)
   * Full metadata, image (poster and logo) and intro timestamp support
 - [Jellyfin](https://jellyfin.org)
   * Metadata and image (poster and logo) support only.
 Jellyfin doesn't have native support for intro timestamps.
-Timestamps can be manually entered or you can try using intro detection in the app (beta).
+Timestamps can be manually entered or you can try using intro detection in the app.
 - [Plex](https://www.plex.tv)
   * Metadata and image (poster and logo) support only.
-Timestamps can be manually entered or you can try using intro detection in the app (beta).
+Timestamps can be manually entered or you can try using intro detection in the app.
 - Local storage
   * Metadata and image (poster) support only.
-Timestamps can be manually entered or you can try using intro and credits detection in the app (beta).
+Timestamps can be manually entered or you can try using intro and credits detection in the app.

 ## Features